The Long Gray Line: Plot

-Facing forced retirement, Master Sergeant Martin Maher (Tyrone Power) goes to the White House to appeal to the Commander in Chief, West Point graduate and 5-star general President Dwight D. Eisenhower, who gives Marty a warm welcome and listens to his story.
+Facing forced retirement, Master Sergeant Martin Maher goes to the White House to appeal to the commander in chief, West Point graduate, and 5-star general, President Dwight D. Eisenhower, who gives Marty a warm welcome and listens to his story.

-Arriving from County Tipperary, Ireland, in 1898, Marty begins waiting tables.
+Arriving from County Tipperary, Ireland, in 1898, Marty begins bussing tables.
 After two months he has nothing to show for it, because he is docked for every dish he breaks.
-When he learns that enlisted men only worry about the guardhouse, he joins the U.S. Army.
-Captain Koehler (Ward Bond), Master of the Sword, is impressed with his fist-fighting and brings him on as an assistant in athletics instruction.
+When he learns that enlisted men only worry about the guardhouse, he enlists in the U.S. Army.
+Captain Koehler, Master of the Sword, is impressed with his fist-fighting and brings him on as an assistant in athletics instruction.

-Marty meets Mrs. Koehler's cook, Mary O'Donnell (Maureen O'Hara), just arrived from Ireland.
+Marty meets Mrs. Koehler's cook, Mary O'Donnell, just arrived from Ireland.
 The Koehlers advise Mary not to engage in conversation with Marty until he re-enlists and proposes, for fear their two fiery Irish tempers will clash.
 They marry and settle into a house on campus.
-Marty becomes a Corporal, and Mary saves enough money to bring his father (Donald Crisp) and brother (Sean McClory) to America.
-Captain Koehler makes Marty a swimming instructor—after teaching him how.
+Marty becomes a corporal, and Mary saves enough money to bring his father and brother to America.
+Captain Koehler makes Marty a swimming instructor—after teaching him how to swim.

 Mary gives birth to a boy.
 The cadets serenade Marty and give him a cadet saber for Martin Maher III, class of 1936.
 The doctor arrives with heartbreaking news.
-The child has died.
+The newborn boy has died.
 While Mary sleeps, Marty gets drunk.
 The cadets go off limits to bring him home, and report themselves for doing so.
 In the morning Mary tells Marty she can never have another child.

-The cadets become the boys they will never have.
-Over time, Marty earns the love and respect of men such as Omar Bradley, James Van Fleet, George Patton and Dwight D. Eisenhower (to whom he gives advice on slowing hair loss).
-Marty introduces cadet "Red" Sundstrom, who is struggling with math, to a post school teacher, Kitty Carter (Betsy Palmer).
+The cadets become the sons the Mahers will never have.
+Over time, Marty earns the love and respect of men such as Omar Bradley, James Van Fleet, George Patton, and Dwight D. Eisenhower (to whom he gives advice on slowing hair loss).
+Marty introduces cadet "Red" Sundstrom, who is struggling with math, to a post school teacher, Kitty Carter.
 She offers to tutor Red.
 They marry after graduation in 1917, and Red goes off to war with his classmates.

 The casualty lists come in.
-Marty marks the losses in the yearbooks.
+Marty marks the losses in the yearbooks with a black ribbon marking the page of each former cadet who is killed in action.
 Peace comes, and while the campus erupts with joy, a grim-faced Marty places a ribbon on Red's page.
-Red has won the Congressional Medal of Honor and an appointment to the academy for his infant son.
+Red has been awarded the Medal of Honor and an automatic appointment to the academy for his infant son.